apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

 Note that Window functions, and aggregate functions used as window functions, have a more complex syntax.
 Window function calls are described in the section on [Window Queries](#Over_clauses).

+Also note that FILTER expressions can only be specified when calling [Aggregation Pseudo-Functions](#Aggregation_PseudoFunctions).

 The following example is a function call expression whose value is 8.

 ##### Example